 What's your favorite thing about your job?

-What is your favorite social media platform and why?
+What is your favorite holiday?

 The 2010s have been a decade of exponential growth for technology and its effect on how businesses and consumers interact.
 That said, we can only imagine what is to come in the next decade, which is fast approaching.
 Let us give you a quick guide to the innovative marketing trends we are laser-focused on for 2020.